tilde-nlp/PIP3_1.3_MultiLingualASR/README.md

 ### Results

 Our testing suggests 10-15% ***relative CER*** improvement on foreign words, while showing only 4% ***relative CER*** degradation on general corpora.

+### References
+Pinnis, M., Vasiļjevs, A., Kalniņš, R., Rozis, R., Skadiņš, R., & Šics, V. (2018, May).
+Tilde MT platform for developing client specific MT solutions.
+In Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018).

+Östling, R., & Tiedemann, J. (2016).
+Efficient word alignment with markov chain monte carlo.
+The Prague Bulletin of Mathematical Linguistics.

+Koehn, P., Hoang, H., Birch, A., Callison-Burch, C., Federico, M., Bertoldi, N., ... & Herbst, E. (2007, June).
+Moses: Open source toolkit for statistical machine translation.
+In Proceedings of the 45th annual meeting of the association for computational linguistics companion volume proceedings of the demo and poster sessions (pp. 177-180).
+Association for Computational Linguistics.

+Aker, A., Paramita, M. L., Pinnis, M., & Gaizauskas, R. (2014, May).
+Bilingual dictionaries for all EU languages.
+In LREC 2014 Proceedings (pp. 2839-2845).
+European Language Resources Association.

+Levenshtein, V. I. (1966).
+Binary Codes Capable of Correcting Deletions, Insertions, and Reversals.
+Soviet Physics Doklady, 10(8), 707--710.

 ## Installation